Azure-Samples/explore-iot-operations/samples/layered-networking/aio-layered-network.md

-# How Azure IoT Operations works in a segmented network
+# How Azure IoT Operations works in a layered network

-Deploy Azure IoT Operations in a segmented network environment by following the guidance in this article.
+Deploy Azure IoT Operations in a layered network environment by following the guidance in this article.
 Azure IoT Operations works in industrial network environments that have multiple isolated network segments, typically layered like those in Purdue Network architecture.

 ## Industrial Scenario for Azure IoT Operations